-Invest in a few essentials – good shoes, good bag, good camera (doesn’t have to be a fancy one, a camera with a good zoom is all I ask) and the rest you can probably borrow, hire or do without!
-Just remember, the less you buy the more you can do!
+Invest in a few essentials – good shoes, good bag, good camera (doesn’t have to be a fancy one, a camera with a good zoom) and the rest you can probably borrow, hire or do without!
+Just remember, the less you buy before you go, the more you can do when you’re there!

 READ MORE: What to Pack for Backpacking in Africa

 Some bank accounts include travel insurance, so check if you’re covered first.
-At the time, mine didn’t so I paid around £70 (pro rated down to 6 months from 9 months).
-Depends what cover you get – but don’t forget you may be doing a lot of adventurous activities.
+At the time, mine didn’t so I paid around £70.
+Nowadays, insurance is a lot more expensive (and Americans are more expensive to insure than Europeans usually).

 My Africa Travel Budget

-The Book Bus, Zambia – £1,850
+The Book Bus, Zambia (£1,850)

 I volunteered with the Book Bus in Livingstone Zambia for 4 weeks.
 It isn’t cheap, but it is a great project which I love.

 The Book Bus provided an extracurricular activity for school children in Zambia, therefore not taking away from local employment opportunities.